MrRadioman - Home of Signal Stalker software to identify & analyze RF.

 He has done research and development of business-related News stories for Channel 11 (Dave Fehling), Channel 13 (Marvin Zindler and Wayne Dolcefino), the Houston Chronicle and The Sentinel Newspapers (Freeport).
 He has also provided them with props for stories.
 Judy helped program radios for various groups and events in the Houston area.
 Larry was asked to provide cell phones for the Robocop movie series when filmed in Houston.

 We have been in the communications business in one facet or another since 1964.
 Our founding partner, Larry Shaefer has gone from repairing, to designing to constructing various types of systems since high school & college.
-Larry spent several years working at NASA on Apollo /L.I.M.
+Larry spent several years working at NASA as an apprentice on the Apollo /L.I.M.
 Communications and Nuclear transport programs.
 Larry taught Judy what a resistor was in 1977 when he owned the Radio Shack franchise store in La Marque, TX and they married in 1981 and have been working together ever since.
-We lost our Larry in a hard fight to cancer last year and Judy took a new direction in purchasing multiple RF type software packages and apps from one the young men Larry mentored.
+We lost our Larry in a hard fight to cancer in late 2023 and Judy took a new direction in purchasing multiple RF type software packages and apps from one the young men Larry mentored.

 Beginning in retailing and support staff, Judy has sold everything from small electronic components to stereos, TV's, movies and computers.
-She also spent time in the 1970's to the early 1990's typing those multi-part carbon-copy FCC forms when you could not make a mistake, or the Commission would return it.
-She has been leasing tower space to wireless carriers and others since 1990.
-She has also learned to use ULS to bid on the RCC and VPC 43, 152, 450 & 931 MHZ License Spectrum and updating license requirements on the WTB / ULS Licensing section of FCC.gov as the Office Manager for our various corporations and investments.
+She also spent time in the 1970's to the early 1990's typing those multi-part carbon-copy FCC forms when you could not make a mistake, or the Federal Communications Commission would return it.
+She & Larry have been leasing tower space to wireless carriers and others since 1990.
+Judy learned to use ULS to bid on the RCC and VPC 43, 152, 450 & 931 MHZ License Spectrum and updating license requirements on the WTB / ULS Licensing section of FCC.gov as the Office Manager for our various corporations and investments.

 Larry had vision and the intelligence to understand this business and the changes that have been made throughout the past 40+ years and has managed to shape his businesses to conform to what it takes to participate in this industry and share his knowledge with others along the way.
 Judy is carrying on his legacy and working on helping others and learning new technology with the apps and software.

-Larry & Judy with Kid Prodigy who we mentored since he was 11 yrs old - Brian.
+Larry & Judy with Kid Prodigy who we mentored since he was 11 yrs old - Brian Martin.

 Public safety radio coverage is essential for first responders to communicate effectively in the event of an emergency.
 However, buildings can often block radio signals, making it difficult for first responders to communicate inside.
 Grid testing is a method of measuring and mapping radio signal coverage in a building.
 This information can be used to identify areas where radio signal coverage is weak or non-existent, and to install equipment to improve coverage.